 WeBWorK uses of the language perl with extra packages to author questions.

-package, in WeBWork random variables can be defined.
+Supported by the PGrandom package, in WeBWork random variables can be defined.

 One random number